Do your labia minora appear larger than they should?

 Post-operative

 Labiaplasty, in summary, is a virtually painless procedure with a very smooth recovery.
 I recommend the use of silver sulphadiazine ointment for one week, to prevent infection, as it is a moist area.
-Other recommendations include one month without physical activity and six weeks without sexual intercourse.
+Other recommendations include one month without physical activity and six weeks without sexual activity.
 Bleeding is minimal and most patients resume light activities within a few days.

 Sutures